rackspace/runway/docs/source/cfngin/blueprints.rst

 any complex logic inside.

 To this end, a sub-class of the ``unittest.TestCase`` class has been
-provided: ``runway.cfngin.blueprints.testutil.BlueprintTestCase``.
+provided: ``r4y.cfngin.blueprints.testutil.BlueprintTestCase``.
 You use it like the regular TestCase class, but it comes with an addition assertion:
 ``assertRenderedBlueprint``.
 This assertion takes a Blueprint object and renders it, then compares it to an expected output, usually in